Gerrey Lotuk Kodí

 - Aequus (Plots): None

-Kodís shoulder-long, dark brown hair that is tied together in a pony tail, combined with his thin, long mustache and piercing green eyes, make the horse-lord a frightening sight in battle.
+Kodís shoulder-long, dark brown hair that is tied together in a bushy pony tail, reaching to his shoulder blades, combined with his thin, long mustache and piercing green eyes, make the Lord a frightening sight, not only in battle.
 His high elevation on the horseback is increased by his almost seven feet tall figure.

 Kodí has a rather wild temper, meaning that he can be both reckless and ruthless.
 But his people is his gem and his highest allegiance is to them alone.

 He is a loyal friend, who used to be faithful to the altori diarchs, all until the Mad King sought to destroy the nation, causing the uprise of Wyverndale, and in the kings betrayal of his people, Kodí as well.
 Since then, he serves under the new king Muzzwall Frostwither, who has accepted him and his people to settle in the mountains known as Dragonspine, in the province Avirock.

 Despite his temper however, he does not seek war, but seeks to make diplomatic solutions whenever possible, and spends much of his time during peace to form diplomatic connections with others to ensure the continuity of the previously mentioned peace.
 Despite his appearance, Kodí is a thinker, rather than a brute.
 He engulfs knowledge wherever he can find any, and uses what he knows to always get an upper hand in whatever situation he may find himself in (which obviously fails on occasion).
 When in deep thought, he can be rather hard to read.

 - Has a vast knowledge and a great web of contacts

 - A skilled archer and fierce on horseback